Sam-297/Labyrinth_Turtle/README.md

 # Turtle Labyrinth Game
-This is my first university project, coded with GigaJdzz.
+This is my first project, coded with GigaJdzz.
 It's a labyrinth game coded in Python with the Turtle Library.

 This program features both manual navigation using the arrow keys and an automatic pathfinding algorithm.